Last Updated on Jun 12, 2025

 5. Information Security Program.

-6. Security Incidents.
+5.2 Security Incidents.

 (a) Notice.
-Upon becoming aware of a Security Incident, Dealpath agrees to provide notice via e-mail without undue delay and within the time frame required under Data Protection Laws to Customer’s POC.
+Upon becoming aware of a Security Incident, Dealpath agrees to provide notice via e-mail without undue delay and within the time frame required under Data Protection Laws to Customer’s Designated POC.
 Where possible, such notice will include all available details required under Data Protection Laws for Customer to comply with its own notification obligations to regulatory authorities or individuals affected by the Security Incident.

-(a) Audits.
-The parties acknowledge that Dealpath uses third-party auditors to verify the adequacy of its Processing of Customer Personal Data.
+5.3 Audits.
+Dealpath uses third party auditors to verify the adequacy of its Processing of Customer Personal Data.
 The audit: (i) is performed annually; (ii) is performed against the SOC 2 Type 2 framework; (iii) is performed by an independent third-party security professional at Dealpath’s selection and expense; and (iv) will result in the generation of an audit report affirming that Dealpath’s security controls are compliant with SOC 2 Type 2 (“Report”).
 Upon request, Dealpath will provide Customer with a copy of its then current Report.
 If Customer demonstrates that the information contained in the Report is not sufficient for its compliance purposes, then Customer may carry out a follow up audit to ensure Dealpath’s compliance with the terms of this Addendum by having Dealpath complete a data protection questionnaire of reasonable length.
 Any provision of the Report to, or audit carried out by Customer shall be subject to reasonable confidentiality procedures.

-(a) Data Deletion.
-At the expiry or termination of the Terms, Dealpath will, upon Customer’s request, delete or return all Customer Personal Data (excluding any back-up or archival copies which shall be deleted in accordance with Dealpath’s data retention schedule), except where Dealpath is required to retain copies under applicable laws, in which case Dealpath will isolate and protect that Customer Personal Data from any further Processing except to the extent required by applicable laws.
+5.4 Data Deletion.
+At the expiry or termination of the Agreement, Dealpath will, upon Customer’s request, delete or return all Customer Personal Data (excluding any back-up or archival copies which shall be deleted in accordance with Dealpath’s data retention schedule), except where Dealpath is required to retain copies under applicable laws, in which case Dealpath will isolate and protect that Customer Personal Data from any further Processing except to the extent required by applicable laws.

-9. Processing Details.
+6. Processing Details.

-(d) Nature and Purpose of the Processing.
+6.4 Nature and Purpose of the Processing.
 The purpose of the Processing of Customer Personal Data by Dealpath is the performance of the Services.

 Data Exporter: Customer.